zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

     ![](./images/16.png "")

 37. Go to “Categories/Products” then “Hardware”, click ‘Oracle Hardware’, then click ‘New Product’, and fill out the fields.
 Download an image, from the browser, of the product and save it to the pictures folder, to then attach to the new product.
-We selected ‘Oracle Exadata’ as our product.
+You can select ‘Oracle Exadata’ as our product.

     ![](./images/17.png "")